Pseudorizer/Pseudorizer/README.md

 ## Eyo I'm Emily (any/all) 👋

-- 💼 Currently working at [Track24](https://www.track24.com/) on [AtlasNXT](https://www.atlasnxt.com/) as a Frontend Engineer
+- 💼 Currently working at [Track24](https://www.track24.com/) on [AtlasNXT](https://www.atlasnxt.com/) as a Frontend Engineer.
-  - Developing with Typescript, React, Tailwind, Next.js, Elixir and Phoenix
+  - Developing with Typescript, React, Tailwind, Next.js, Elixir and Phoenix.
   - Currently contributing to the frontend migration of AtlasNXT from the Elixir based framework Phoenix to Next.js as part of their integrations team.
-- 👩‍💻 Primarily interested in frontend development
+- 👩‍💻 Primarily interested in frontend development.
-  - With a focus in DX, Accessibility and UX
+  - With a focus in DX, Accessibility and UX.
-- 👩‍🎓 Graduated with a 1st from UoP in Software Engineering with Placement
+- 👩‍🎓 Graduated with a 1st from UoP in Software Engineering with Placement.
 - Play a lot of vidya games 👾, on and off fencing 🤺, public transport and urban design 🚎, audio/video-phile 🎧, politics 🗳️, Moebius artwork 🎨
 - 🏳️‍⚧️